bbroger/palindrome/README.md

 ```

 ## API definition
-The full API definition is available at http://server:3000/apidoc
+The full API definition is available at http://server:3000/apidoc.
+A web version is available at [online](http://54.210.218.167/apidoc/).

 ### Generating a fresh copy of the api documentation
 The full API documentation gets generated for all definitions inside the routes/ folder.
 You can re-generate the docs like this: